srh8998/srh8998.github.io/hidden-gems.md

 These are places that many visitors overlook but are definitely worth exploring.

-- Scenic overlook
+- Kings Landing
-- Quiet café
+- Blue Springs
-- Local bookstore
+- Devils Den
-- Small art gallery
+- Sanford Historic District

 Sometimes the best experiences are found away from the busiest attractions.